Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-A wide range of control problems for dynamical systems governed by differential equations can be reformulated as optimization problems with matrix inequality constraints that must hold on a prescribed portion of the state space~\cite{chesi2010lmi,lasserre2010moments}.
-For systems with polynomial dynamics, which are widespread in physics and engineering, these problems typically take the form of convex programs with polynomial matrix inequalities on semialgebraic sets.
-Specifically, one would like to solve the convex program
+Many control problems for systems of ordinary differential equations can be posed as convex optimization problems with matrix inequality constraints that must hold on a prescribed portion of the state space~\cite{chesi2010lmi,lasserre2010moments,henrion2011inner,scherer2006lmi}.
+For differential equations with polynomial right-hand side, these problems often take the generic form